Last Updated on September 7, 2020 by Anne Thynne

 Benefits and Drawbacks of a Canister Filter

 The first order of business; why do you need a canister filter for your aquarium?
+Any particular reason behind choosing a canister filter over a regular aquarium filter?
 Plus, what are the drawbacks of having one?
 Better see for yourself!

-Amongst the many advantages why people love to have such filters, below are a few key ones;
+Amongst the many advantages why people love to have canister filters, below are a few key ones;

 - High Flow Rates